w3f/Grants-Program/applications/ML-as-a-service.md

 ## Future Plans

+Implementing of validation module.
-We want to realise this idea and integrate it as the core part of our project in healthcare sphere.
+Also we want to realise this idea and integrate it as the core part of our project in healthcare sphere.

 ## Additional Information :heavy_plus_sign: